 Two one-semester courses (students must independently register for each semester)

-English III includes the comprehensive study of writing, speaking, listening, and media literacy.
+English III includes a comprehensive study of writing, speaking, listening, and media literacy.
 Emphasis is on understanding, analyzing, and appreciating United States literature from all genres and time periods.
 A variety of cultural texts are used including Native American literature.
 The Common Core requirements for all areas of language arts are included in this class.

 To be successful in this course, students should have successfully completed both a freshman and sophomore-level English or Language Arts course.